 Vacant apartments or homes are a major fact of life in Roxbury Crossing East.
 The current real estate vacancy rate here is 19.6%.
 This is higher than the rate of vacancies in 86.3% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-One of the unique characteristics of the Roxbury Crossing East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.5% of the neighborhoods in America.
+The Roxbury Crossing East neighborhood stands out for having an average per capita income lower than 99.5% of the neighborhoods in the United States.
 The Roxbury Crossing East neighborhood also has a greater percentage of children living in poverty (88.4%) than found in 99.7% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 More people in Roxbury Crossing East choose to walk to work each day (40.7%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.